 Founded in 1949, American Heritage is a magazine dedicated to covering the history of the United States of America for a mainstream readership.
-According to their about page The mission of American Heritage remains similar to what its early editors set forth in 1950: “To develop a deeper understanding of the American heritage… [and] act as a clearing house for all information.”
+According to their about page, The mission of American Heritage remains similar to what its early editors outlined in 1950: “To develop a deeper understanding of the American heritage… [and] act as a clearinghouse for all information.”

-In 2013, the print publication was suspended and they became a fully digital magazine.
+In 2013, the print publication was suspended, and it became a fully digital magazine.
 The current editor-in-chief is Edwin S. Grosvenor.